Your Publication Needs Work: But Where To Start?!

 Karen

 P.S.
-If you’re curious about the Self-guided Audit Program and have any questions, get in touch with me by replying to this email.
+If you’re curious about the Self-guided Audit Program and have any questions, send me a DM through Substack.

 Hi Karen, Thank you for posting this.
 I followed these instructions closely, and the impact on subscribers was dramatic.
 Sadly, I can't show you the chart as an attachment, but a month after the changes you recommended, there is a distinctive kink in the graph with subscribers trending upward.
 I just want to say thanks!